MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMReportingServicePoint.md

 ```

 ## DESCRIPTION
-The **Add-CMReportingServicePoint** cmdlet adds a reporting service point to Configuration Manager.
-A reporting service point is a site system role that is installed on a server that run Microsoft SQL Server Reporting Services.
+Use this cmdlet to add a reporting service point to the site.
+A reporting service point is a site system role that's installed on a server that run Microsoft SQL Server Reporting Services.

+For more information, see [Introduction to reporting in Configuration Manager](/mem/configmgr/core/servers/manage/introduction-to-reporting).

+> [!IMPORTANT]
+> This cmdlet doesn't support [PowerShell 7](/powershell/sccm/overview#support-for-powershell-version-7).<!-- 12500019 --> It requires the .NET Framework instead of .NET Core that's used with PowerShell version 7.

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).